Sanjit A. Seshia is an Associate Professor in the Department of Electrical

 modulo theories (SMT) and SMT-based verification.

-He is co-author of a widely-used textbook on embedded systems.
+He is co-author of a widely-used textbook on embedded systems and has led the

 His awards and honors include a Presidential Early Career Award for